BND Hamburger Icon

 4. Publicize value early and often.

 Pushback on a CRM can occur for a few reasons.
 Staff members who are set in their ways or uncomfortable with technology may resist a new system because they’re concerned it will be hard to learn.
-Additionally, if your salespeople believe that a new system will add to their workload and make their jobs more difficult, they are likely to be uncooperative during the implementation process.
+Additionally, if your salespeople believe a new system will add to their workload and make their jobs more difficult, they are likely to be uncooperative during the implementation process.

 Preemptively combat pushback like this by “selling” the CRM internally and highlighting its specific sales staff benefits, including its CRM analytics tools.
 Once your team realizes a CRM tool can streamline lengthy, tedious processes and potentially increase their sales, they’ll be much more open-minded.

-Byron Matthews, CEO of Talent Inc., says supporting data is key to selling a product in-house.
+Byron Matthews, CEO of Talent Inc., said supporting data is key to selling a product in-house.
 “Most sales reps view tools like a CRM as a mandate, distraction and administrative burden.
 For sales technology to be embraced, it must be backed by proven sales methodology that guides the actions of sellers on the ground and helps sales reps improve their win rates.”

 “There is no perfect CRM out there,” he said.
 “The best strategy I have found is to start the discussion early and highlight the shortcomings of the current system.”
 Indeed, several of the experts we spoke to mentioned that outlining current inefficiencies and how a CRM can eliminate them helps get sales department buy-in.